 Dr. Keller is a well-respected Member of the following:

-She enjoys general adult and pediatric Dermatology as well as her cosmetic practice, in which she injects BOTOX®, Juvéderm® and Restylane®, performs sclerotherapy, and laser removal of pigmented lesions and tattoos.
+She enjoys general adult and pediatric Dermatology as well as her cosmetic practice, in which she injects BOTOX®, Juvéderm® and Restylane® and performs sclerotherapy.
 She likes to hike, ski, read, travel and spend time with her husband, Rob, and her sons, Joshua and William.

 Dr. Keller has written a book called "It's Bedtime, Joshua".
 To find out more about the book, please click here.